Text by CLOT Magazine

-Our 9th Mixtape instalment brings Sorcery – the acclaimed electronic experimental drummer- with a very special crafted mix, Manufactured Stimulus – the unfolding of a surreal hyper narrative though music.
+Our 9th Mixtape instalment brings Sorcery – the acclaimed electronic experimental drummer- with a very specially crafted mix, Manufactured Stimulus – the unfolding of a surreal hyper narrative through music.

-Merlin Ettore (the man behind Sorcery) is a multifaceted creative: a highly skilled drummer, producer and also visual artist.
+Merlin Ettore (the man behind Sorcery) is a multifaceted creative: a highly skilled drummer, producer, and visual artist.
 With a long-established artistic career, he developed a very personal bold esthétique noir.
-Whilst the intense, polyrhythmic power of his live performances his compositions reveal a mastery of both the acoustic instruments and analogue equipment that define his particular sound: There are no strict rules to how I compose beats, calculate clever subdivisions or bend time signatures, the rhythmic alchemy is dictated by feeling the impact that resonates in me.
-Ettore has also lent his unique drumming imprint to the techno scene throughout various contributions and collaborations including Kangding Ray and Powell.
+Whilst the intense, polyrhythmic power of his live performances, his compositions reveal a mastery of both the acoustic instruments and analogue equipment that define his particular sound: There are no strict rules to how I compose beats, calculate clever subdivisions or bend time signatures, the rhythmic alchemy is dictated by feeling the impact that resonates in me.
+Ettore has also lent his unique drumming imprint to the techno scene through various contributions and collaborations, including Kangding Ray and Powell.

-Last September, under his alias Sorcery, Ettore has published his debut EP, Manufactured Conflicts (which includes a Samuel Kerridge remix) where he expands on his cinematic math-laden techno with a combination of bestial, off-pulse rhythms, clever metric modulation, inspired textures and punchy transients.
-Reinforcing the fact that Sorcery cuts a unique presence in electronic music’s experimental underground, with an unrelenting and visceral impulse to his work, defined by a life-long and far-reaching passion for the rhythmic qualities of music.
+Last September, under his alias Sorcery, Ettore published his debut EP, Manufactured Conflicts (which includes a Samuel Kerridge remix), where he expands on his cinematic math-laden techno with a combination of bestial, off-pulse rhythms, clever metric modulation, inspired textures and punchy transients.
+Reinforcing the fact that Sorcery cuts a unique presence in electronic music’s experimental underground, with an unrelenting and visceral impulse to his work, defined by a lifelong and far-reaching passion for the rhythmic qualities of music.

-Ettore shared thoughts on the new EP, his creative process and technical challenges as well as his future plans.
-Recently, he’s been doing several collaborations under his Sorcery moniker; just completed a collaboration track with Kyoka, made for a compilation that should come out in the very near future on Midnight Shift Records.
-And another collaboration track on that same compilation with Xhin, a piece they already finished a while back, but finally sees life.
-Ettore also said he’s constantly working in the studio developing new material which will most probably result in a 2nd Sorcery EP for early next year and in parallel developing a new live set, where he thinks is where he will be doing most of the breakthrough new territory explorations.
+Ettore shared thoughts on the new EP, his creative process and technical challenges, and his future plans.
+Recently, he’s been doing several collaborations under his Sorcery moniker; he just completed a collaboration track with Kyoka, made for a compilation that should come out very shortly on Midnight Shift Records.
+And another collaboration track on that same compilation with Xhin, a piece they already finished a while back but finally see life.
+Ettore also said he’s constantly working in the studio developing new material, which will most probably result in a 2nd Sorcery EP for early next year and in parallel, developing a new live set, which he thinks is where he will be doing most of the breakthrough new territory explorations.

-In Manufactured conflicts, the rhythmic patterns and syncopated synths and drum machines sound almost precision-enginery sculpted.
+In Manufactured conflicts, the rhythmic patterns, syncopated synths, and drum machines sound almost precision-enginery sculpted.
 How was the creative process like?
-And what were the technical challenges if any?
+And what were the technical challenges, if any?

-Did you develop the album with a concept around, or was it more an exploration of the different instruments you were using?
+Did you develop the album with a concept around it, or was it more an exploration of the different instruments you were using?

 The theme or concept of this EP is definitely about the process of its own creation.
 So yeah, developed around the many sonic explorations in my studio.
-The title “manufactured Conflicts” might recall how much “problem solving” I might be doing on a daily basis whilst making music.
+The title “manufactured Conflicts” might recall how much “problem solving” I might be doing daily whilst making music.

 I come from a photography background.
 Always had a passion for that.
 I founded the analogue photo club/film development lab back when I was in High School, always coming late to class smelling like chemicals and such.
-The initial spark was when I understood how photography is essentially painting with light.
+The initial spark was when I understood that photography is painting with light.
 That was an exciting idea.
-Also, I’ve always been fascinated with performance and/or performers, so I’m very often working with dancers, circus artists, models or actors when I’m behind the camera.
+Also, I’ve always been fascinated with performance or performers, so I often work with dancers, circus artists, models or actors when I’m behind the camera.
 I like the dynamic energy of working with a living muse.
 I’ve recently collaborated with Brandon Tay, an outstanding visual artist from Singapore, on the Manufactured Conflicts music video.
-Thanks to Brandon’s endless skill and imagination, this collaboration really opened my eyes to the integration of footage and digital art.
+Thanks to Brandon’s endless skill and imagination, this collaboration opened my eyes to integrating footage and digital art.
 The music video turned out to be a really exciting project.
-It also features two amazing dancers Lena Kilchtiskaya & Bozna Milan.
+It also features two amazing dancers, Lena Kilchtiskaya & Bozna Milan.